OllieJones/fast-woo-order-lookup/README.md

 ### My store only has a few hundred orders.
 Do I need this plugin ?

-This plugin addresses database performance problems that only show themselves on stores with many tens of thousands of orders.
+This plugin addresses database performance problems that only show themselves on stores with many thousands of orders.
 If your store is smaller than that you probably don't need it.

 Wise owners of rapidly growing stores return regularly to examine their site performance.
 If your site is still small, it's better to wait until you actually need performance-enhancing plugins and other features.
 Installing them "just in case" is ineffective.